-Monica’s work utilizes systems theory methodology and concepts derived from observations that demonstrate biological growth.
-Projects are grown into architectonic composites that generate hyper articulated forms and spatial fields.
+The species work utilizes concepts derived from observations that demonstrate biological systems.
+Projects are grown into architectonic composites that generate hyper-articulated forms and spatial fields.

-The species work is grown through varied aggregation at multiple scales.
-The objective is the production of new systems and organizational methods that represent morphogenetic evolutionary traits.
+The species' work is grown through varied aggregation at multiple scales.
+The objective is the production of new organisms and organizational methods that represent morphogenetic evolutionary traits.

 Education: Bachelor of Architecture, Cooper Union, Masters of Advanced Architectural Design, Columbia University.
-CTE Teaching Credential California: Architecture/Engineering, Arts/ Media.
+CTE UC Berkeley Extension, Teaching Credential California: Architecture/Engineering, Arts/ Media.